TheMonDon/DBM_RawData/jail/README.md

 Puts jail bars over your or a mentioned users profile pic.
 Makes the pic more grey-scaled and then sends the image to chat, pretty simple.

 Note: Probably requires DBM Beta and Mods.

+# Note: Meme commands are provided as-is and no gaurentee to work with future versions!